junegunn/hbase-jruby/README.md

 ba = HBase::ByteArray(100, 3.14, {int: 300}, "Hello World")
 ```

-Then you can slice it and decode it,
+Then you can slice it and decode each part,

 ```ruby
 # Slicing